Olivier-Berg/PPE-notes/PPE/Philosophy/Moral/Tutorials/Tutorial 5 - bonus week.md

 nuclear terrorism: https://www.youtube.com/watch?v=A9YO5bnWmT4
 movie: untinkable
 perhaps tie it in with negative responsibility?
 Therefore, the distinction between perfect and imperfect obligations is useless???

+EVEN BETTER:
+my previous essay (tutorial 4) requires that time is infinite (there will always be people who will be capable of experiencing pleasure).
+However, when time is not infinite then there is an actual solution to this problem